SWC-OSG-Workshop/2015-03-03-iupui/novice/python/01-numpy.md

 The essence of practical programming &mdash; as with mathematics &mdash; is learning to use fundamental tools and techniques to accomplish more complex tasks, without feeling overwhelmed by the magnitude of the greater task.

-A lot of powerful tools are built into the core of languages like Python, but as with a volume of mathematical proofs, even more power resides in the <a href="../../gloss.html#library">libraries</a> that developers build.
+Many of powerful tools are built into the core of languages like Python, but as with a volume of mathematical proofs, even more power resides in the <a href="../../gloss.html#library">libraries</a> that developers build.
 Different tasks that these libraries <i>implement</i> can be combined sequentially or conditionally to produce programs that do a lot of work, but with relatively simple rules.

 In Python, a library is <i>loaded</i> using the <a href="../../gloss.html#import">import</a> statement.
 Let's do a simple demonstration by looking for the files in the current folder.
 (Recall from the section on shell programming that <code>.</code> represents the current directory.)
 Type the following: